dpella/masterthesisproposals2024/openDP for WebDP.md

 - You will need to connect the different end-points of the WebDP API to OpenDP, which is program in Rust.
-- Evaluate and suggest modification to the WebDP API based on how well it fits OpenDP.
+- As a more academic question, the project should evaluate and suggest modification to the WebDP API based on how well it fits OpenDP.

 ## What would you learn by doing this project?

 - State of the art concepts and tools for data privacy (that is capture by WebDP API)
 - Access to world-leader researchers in data privacy to discuss about your design.